Finding the Top Financial Advisor Firms in Orange, CA

 Secura Financial LLC

-Secura Financial LLC - also known as Barth Financial Advisors - has a team that includes six certified financial planners (CFPs), two chartered financial consultants (ChFCs), one chartered life underwriters (CLU), one certified public accountant (CPA), one certified senior advisor (CSA), one accredited asset management specialist (AAMS) and one certified exit planner (CExP).
+Secura Financial LLC - also known as Barth Financial Advisors - has a team that includes five certified financial planners (CFPs), two chartered financial consultants (ChFCs), one chartered life underwriters (CLU), one certified public accountant (CPA), one certified senior advisor (CSA), one accredited asset management specialist (AAMS) and one certified exit planner (CExP).
 Most members of the team are also brokers and insurance agents.
 This means they can earn commissions, which is a potential conflict of interest.
 That said, advisors must act in the best interest of the client.

 The client base of the fee-based firm is roughly split between clients who do and don’t have a high net worth.
 Barth Financial also works with pension and profit-sharing plans, banks, thrift institutions, trusts, estates, charitable organizations and other business entities.
 To become a client, you generally need a minimum investment of $250,000.